stevekinney/your-first-lines-of-js/README.md

 ## Organizing Your Code with Objects

 Right now, we have one, lonely, little block.
 Our proud little block uses the `x`, `y`, `w`, and `h` varialbles.
-We call these variable "global variables" because they're not convined to any particular function.
+We call these variables "global variables" because they're not confined to any particular function.
 Everyone has access to them.
 The problem with global variables is you might run into the situation where you try to use the same name in two totally different places and it begins to get a little squirrely.
 This is especially likely when your variables have ridiculous names like `x`, `y`, `w`, and `height`.

 Here is a fun rule for global variables: "Use as many as you need and as few as you can get away with."